-It is the policy of Cove School to encourage the use of technology, including student use of the school's electronic communication network, Cove-issued email accounts, and Cove-issued 1:1 devices.
+It is the policy of Cove Career Center to encourage the use of technology, including student use of the school's electronic communication network, Cove-issued email accounts, and Cove-issued 1:1 devices.
 All use of electronic networks shall be consistent with The Cove School's goal of promoting educational excellence by facilitating resource sharing, innovation, and communication.
 These procedures do not attempt to state all required or proscribed behavior by users.
 However, some specific examples are provided.
 The failure of any user to follow these procedures may result in the loss of privileges, disciplinary action, and/or appropriate legal action.

-Receiving Your Device, Accessing Cove School's Electronic Network, Cove School Email and the Internet
+Receiving Your Device, Accessing The Career Center's Electronic Network, Cove Email and the Internet the program to come under this handbook.

-The policies, procedures, and information within this document apply to all Chromebooks and devices used at The Cove School, including any other device considered by the school to come under this handbook.
 Teachers may set additional requirements for use in their classroom and integration with curriculum.

+The policies, procedures, and information within this document apply to all Chromebooks and devices used at The Cove Career Center, including any other device considered by

 To receive your Cove-issued device and/or to obtain network access, students (referred to as "users") must submit a signed copy of the Parent/Guardian Permission and Student Agreement.
 Each user will be required to submit a newly signed copy of the Agreement at the beginning of each school year.
-In the event a user's device or electronic network privileges are suspended or revoked, that user will be required to submit a newly-signed Agreement before The Cove School will consider restoring the device and/or electronic network access privileges.
+In the event a user's device or electronic network privileges are suspended or revoked, that user will be required to submit a newly-signed Agreement before Cove will consider restoring the device and/or electronic network access privileges.